Ogundele-Abimbolu/DSA-Data-Analysis-Capstone-Project/README.md

 Insight: We can observe the typical price difference between original and discounted prices across categories.

-Question 6: Which products have the highest number of reviews?
+**Question 6:** Which products have the highest number of reviews?

-Why it's important: Products with many reviews are often very popular and can serve as benchmarks for success.
+Products with many reviews are often very popular and can serve as benchmarks for success.
 They indicate strong customer interest and potentially high sales volume.

-How we answered it: We sorted products by their rating_count in descending order.

-Insight: These are the "talked about" products, which can be leveraged for social proof in marketing.
+I sorted products by their rating_count in descending order.
+These are the "talked about" products, which can be leveraged for social proof in marketing.

-Question 7: How many products have a discount of 50% or more?
+**Question 7:** How many products have a discount of 50% or more?

-Why it's important: This helps identify aggressive discounting strategies and the volume of products involved in such promotions.
+By calculating the number of products, I was able to identify aggressive discounting strategies and the volume of products involved in such promotions.

 How we answered it: We filtered the data to only include products where discount_percentage was 50% or higher and then counted them.

 Insight: This gives a clear picture of the scale of deep discounts offered.

-Question 8: What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?
+**Question 8:** What is the distribution of product ratings (e.g., how many products are rated 3.0, 4.0, etc.)?

 Why it's important: This provides a general understanding of overall customer satisfaction across the product range.
 Are most products highly rated, or are there many lower-rated ones?

 How we answered it: We counted how many products fell into each rating bracket (e.g., how many had a 3.0 rating, how many had a 4.0 rating, etc.).